knpuniversity/whats-new-symfony3/knpu/micro-kernel.md

 ## Creating a Bigger (Micro) App

 A real app won't be *just* one file.
 But the `MicroKernelTrait` allows you to grow and opt into whatever features you want.
-Let's see if we can get our existing app.
+Let's see if we can get our existing app running.
 That means loading annotation routes from `DefaultController` and booting Twig to render the templates.

 In `LittleKernel`, add `TwigBundle` and `SensioFrameworkExtraBundle` to `registerBundles()`.
 To *activate* Twig, we need more configuration under the `framework` key.
 Add a